Dispute resolution under the subcontract

 • litigation.

-The subcontractor only has ten days from issue of the final payment notice to challenge any of the following issues or else the notice becomes conclusive:
+The subcontractor has ten days from issue of the final payment notice to challenge any of the following issues or else the notice becomes conclusive:

 • valuation of the subcontract works